143 Cognitive Science Building

 The interdisciplinary PhD program is distinct from the departmental PhD program (see previous section) both in admissions and graduation requirements.
 There are four aspects to graduate study in the interdisciplinary program: (a) a primary specialization in one of the established disciplines of cognitive science; (b) a secondary specialization in a second field of study; (c) familiarity with general issues in the field and the various approaches taken to these issues by scholars in different disciplines; and (d) an original dissertation project of an interdisciplinary character.
 The degree itself reflects the interdisciplinary nature of the program, being awarded jointly to the student for studies in cognitive science and the home department.
 Thus, students in linguistics or psychology will have degrees that read “PhD in Linguistics and Cognitive Science” or “PhD in Psychology and Cognitive Science.”

 Students enter UC San Diego through admission to one of the affiliated departments, which then serves as their home department, and that specifies their primary specialization.
 The affiliated departments are anthropology, communication, computer science and engineering, linguistics, neurosciences, philosophy, psychology, and sociology.
-Students may apply for admission to the interdisciplinary program anytime after entering UC San Diego, typically in the second or third year.
+Students may apply for admission to the interdisciplinary program any time after entering UC San Diego, preferably in the second or third year.
 Students must have an adviser from their home department who is a member of the interdisciplinary program faculty.
 If a student does not have such an adviser, a member of the Instructional Advisory Committee will be appointed as interim adviser.
 The Instructional Advisory Committee is made up of one interdisciplinary program faculty person from each of the home departments.
 The committee member that will serve as interim adviser for a student will come from the same home department as the student.

 Note: Admission to the interdisciplinary PhD program is contingent upon applying to and being accepted in a home department.

 Cognitive Psychology.
-Get a basic introduction to cognitive psychology through the Cognitive Psychology Seminar (Psychology 218A-B) and acquire or demonstrate knowledge of statistical tools and experimental design (this can be done either by taking the graduate sequence in statistics, Psychology 201A-B, or through the standard “testing out” option offered to all psychology graduate students).
+Get a basic introduction to cognitive psychology through the Cognitive Psychology Seminar (PSYC 218A-B) and acquire or demonstrate knowledge of statistical tools and experimental design (this can be done either by taking the graduate sequence in statistics, PSYC 201A-B, or through the standard “testing out” option offered to all psychology graduate students).
 Finally, and perhaps of most importance, the student should do a yearlong project of empirical research in psychology with the guidance of a member of the Department of Psychology.

 Discourse Structure and Processing.
 This specialization is highly interdisciplinary, spanning linguistics, computer science, psychology, sociology, philosophy, and anthropology.
 Research within this specialization depends upon which discipline is given emphasis.
 Therefore, the specialization will have to be developed according to the interests of the student.
 All students will have to demonstrate awareness and knowledge of relevant studies and the approaches of the various disciplines.